Logic operations explained

 Examples:

-- IF a form field contains a specific value
+- IF a form field answer is “Yes”

-The action defines what happens when the condition is true.
-This is the automated response the system takes.
+The action is what Tallyfy automatically does when the condition is true.

 Examples:

-- THEN assign a task to a specific person
+- THEN assign the task to the manager

-The AND operator requires ALL conditions to be true for the action to execute.
+AND means ALL conditions must be true for the action to happen.

-Example: IF the customer request is urgent (condition 1) AND the request value exceeds $1000 (condition 2) AND it’s during business hours (condition 3) THEN assign the task to a manager
+Example: IF the request is urgent (condition 1) AND the amount is over $1000 (condition 2) THEN assign the task to the finance manager

-Example: IF the client is VIP status (condition 1) OR the order value exceeds $5000 (condition 2) THEN enable the expedited shipping option
+Example: IF the client has a VIP account (condition 1) OR the order is over $5000 (condition 2) THEN show the “Offer Discount” step

 Conditionals > Conditionals (IF) explained